 Parley Sports Club, 275 Christchurch Road, West Parley

-A regular stop off for local groups on Saturday and Sunday nights.
-The club has recently been refurbished and can be hired out for private functions, weddings etc.
+Parley Sports Club was founded after the Second World War by returning servicemen who formed football and cricket teams.
+By the mid-sixties the club house had become a regular stop off for local groups on Saturday and Sunday nights.
+The club fell into disrepair but has recently been refurbished and can be hired out for private functions, weddings etc.

 Pembroke Arms, 29-29 West Hill Road, Triangle, Bournemouth